 Most gardens contain some building waste.
 Scrape away the earth.
 And you will probably find areas.
 Where your ‘friendly builder‘ has got rid of his waste.
 Your garden clearance will also generate building waste.
 You may knock down a garden wall.
 Remove a shed.
-Find existing footing.
+Find an existing footing.
 Usually where you don’t need it.
 Decide which areas need to be cleared of building waste.
 Decide if footing can be left in place.
 They are time-consuming to remove.
 And generate a lot of waste.

-Not all of us a lucky enough to have a good loamy soil in our beds.
+Not all of us a lucky enough to have good loamy soil in our beds.
 The main culprit for poor soils is clay.
 A clay bed becomes water-logged in wet months.
 Backed bone dry in hot summer.
 Planting can feel like breaking up concrete.
 Plants are either water logger.
 Or in drought conditions.
 Not great growing conditions!

 Add as much organic matter as possible.
 Incorporating manure is a start.
 Digging is best done in those autumn months.
 Why not make your own compost by building a compost bin.

-Perennials 2 ⋅ rudbeckia.
+Perennials 2 ⋅ rudbeckias.

-Climbers ⋅ clematis ⋅ hydrangea ⋅ jasminum
+Climbers ⋅ clematis ⋅ hydrangea ⋅ Jasminum

 Grasses ⋅ carex ⋅ miscanthus